appeltel/website-ericappelt/pythonclass/session1.md

 * INDENTATION!!! - suite of expressions in each clause is defined by indentation
   * tabs or spaces can be used as long as they are used consistently
   * 4 spaces is preferred!

+* Do a few examples here with correct and incorrect indentation, also ones that rely on the truthiness of various expressions.

+#### While statements

+Basic form

+{% highlight python %}

+while expression:
+    ...
+    ...
+    ...

+{% endhighlight %}

+* Executes suite of indented statements as long as expression evaluates to true

+* Do examples with nested indentation, if statements
+* Discuss *continue* and *break* statements with examples.
+  * continue - stop current execution os suite and go back to top
+  * break - stop current execution and exit the loop

+* Discuss scope (or lack thereof so far) - in python compound statements like while and if do not create scope.
+A name bound within a while or if clause stays bound outside clause.
+  * Mention `locals()` and `globals()` builtin to get a dictionary (explained later) of bound names and their objects